<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 … Excel isn’t specialized for the construction industry.

-Additionally, you would need ongoing support if you'd like to update some aspects of it with time, such as incorporating new features, adjusting to changing project needs, or fixing potential bugs that arise (they always do).
+Additionally, you would need ongoing support if you'd like to update some aspects of it with time, such as incorporating new features, adjusting to changing task needs, or fixing potential bugs that arise (they always do).

 • Very affordable